 - Familiarize yourself with drugs and other substances known to lower platelet counts.
 See: Warnings

 3. Check to see if others in your family have low platelets.
 If they do, you may have an inherited low-platelet disease.
 See ITP and Families

 Know the Possible Signs and Symptoms of Low Platelets

 Signs (things you see)

 1. Petechiae – small, reddish-purple spots that look like a rash, but are not raised

-2. Bruising or Purpura - dark red or purple bruises caused by bleeding underneath the skin with no known cause
+2. Bruising or purpura - dark red or purple bruises (black and blue marks) with no known cause

-3. Be aware of any bleeding that may be unusual, heavier or last longer than normal
+3. Any bleeding that may be unusual, heavier, or lasting longer than usual

 - Heavy menses in women